Raffaelbdl/kuma-browser/README.md

 Kuma Browser enables a few functionalities from the [jpdb.io](jpdb.io) search engine directly within Anki.

+> [!IMPORTANT]
+> Kuma Browser is not an official JPDB addon.
+It simply aims to faciliate the creation of Anki cards, but does not want to replace JPDB.
+>
+> People from JPDB if you see this, please make an offline app for your website <3

+> [!NOTE]
+> Kuma Browser is a project in development, and features are added when I need them.
+> You can contribute by [adding an Issue](https://github.com/Raffaelbdl/kuma-browser/issues/new) or making a Pull Request.

 ## Installation
 The installation process is similar to other Anki plugins and can be accomplished in three steps: